Updates (October 2025 to December 2025)

 Using the Fingerprint Source

-The Source dropdown in the Backtesting tab allows you to select specific fingerprints to analyze.
+The Source dropdown in the Backtesting tab enables you to select specific fingerprints for analysis.
 Each fingerprint represents a detection pattern applied to bot traffic.
 Selecting a fingerprint applies its detection criteria to historical traffic, providing a clear view of how that fingerprint performed over time.

 You can: